gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Yelling had quickly turned to blows.
 How dare he call himself Hett?
 How dare he stand by while *real* Hett gave their lives to reclaim their rightful home?
 How dare he *collaborate* with the very people who had stolen it from them?
-The Great Work was beginning---whose side was he going to be on?
+The Great Work was beginning—whose side was he going to be on?

 "I said I didn't know anything about any great work," he finished.
 "So they gave me one last kick in the backside and sent me on my way."

-Razi tied a final knot in the splint on Vaszlav's hand.  "*La*, this great work of theirs---did they say what it is?"
+Razi tied a final knot in the splint on Vaszlav's hand.  "*La*, this great work of theirs—did they say what it is?"

 The tinker shrugged.
 "Not to me."